nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 3. The `UpdateParser#getUpdateGoalAttributes(parameters)` method is used to confirm what attributes exist in the user input and finds the flags for those attributes (goal name, goal type, and goal end date).
 4. If `isUpdateGoalName` is true, `UpdateParser#getName(parameters)` is called to get the updated name.
-5. Similarly, `isUpdateGoalType` and `isUpdateGoalEndDate` will call `UpdateParser#getType(parameters)` and `UpdateParser#getDate(parameters)` to get the updated type and updated end date respectively.
+5. Similarly, if `isUpdateGoalType` and `isUpdateGoalEndDate` is true, they will call `UpdateParser#getType(parameters)` and `UpdateParser#getDate(parameters)` to get the updated type and updated end date respectively.
-6. The `goalIndex` to update is then obtained with `UpdateParser#getIndex(parameters, FLAG_GOAL_INDEX)` method
+6. The `goalIndex` to update is then obtained with the `UpdateParser#getIndex(parameters, FLAG_GOAL_INDEX)` method
 7. Any excess attributes provided in the input is found with the `UpdateParser#getExcessGoalAttributes(parameters)` method.
 This is required as a parameter for the `UpdateGoalCommand` constructor.
 Its use is detailed in the steps below.
-8. Finally, a `UpdateGoalCommand(goalIndex, newGoalName, newGoalType, newGoalEndDate, updateAttributes, excessAttributes)` object is created and returned from the `UpdateParser#parseUpdateGoalCommands(commandInstruction)` method.
+8. Finally, an `UpdateGoalCommand(goalIndex, newGoalName, newGoalType, newGoalEndDate, updateAttributes, excessAttributes)` object is created and returned from the `UpdateParser#parseUpdateGoalCommands(commandInstruction)` method.

 ![](Diagram_Images/Implementation_Diagram_Images/UpdateGoalCommandParserSequenceDiagram.png)
 // TODO: Update the diagram to reflect changes to updateAttributes returning an ArrayList<Boolean>

 9. The `UpdateGoalCommand#runCommand(goalList, printManager, storage)` method is called, which in turns calls the `GoalList#updateGoalAttributes(goalIndex, newGoalName, newGoalType, newGoalEndDate, updateAttributes, excessAttributes, printManager)` method.
-10. Within this newly called method, the `PrintManager#printUpdateGoalMessageStart()` method is called to print a message that a goal is being updated.
+10. Within this newly called method, the `PrintManager#printLine()` method is called to print a line to separate the new messages being printed.
 11. Based on the `updateAttributes` parameter, if the first element is true, `GoalList#updateGoalName(goalIndex, newGoalName, printManager)` is called to update the goal name, calling the `PrintManager#printUpdatedGoalName( oldGoalDescription, newGoalDescription)` method to print a confirmation message on successful update of goal name.